2020 Call for Abstracts

 Abstract submission is now closed (the deadline was 16th February 2020)

 The text on this page is for information only.

 Thank you if you submitted an abstract, workshop or creative piece.
 Your submission will be reviewed and you will be notified of the Scientific Programme Committee's decision by the end of April.

 The University of Leeds, Leeds Institute of Health Sciences, is hosting the annual SAPC conference, which showcases the latest research and education in academic primary care.

 You can share your work through:

-- Presentations: long orals (15 min slots: 10 min presentation + 5 min Q&A) or short orals (5 min slots: 3 min presentation + 2 min Q&A) - review criteria - abstract submission form - word count up to 450 words excluding title and authors
+- Presentations: long orals (15 min slots: 10 min presentation + 5 min Q&A) or short orals (5 min slots: 3 min presentation + 2 min Q&A) - review criteria - submission form no longer available

 - to submit a presentation abstract please set up a user account when prompted once you click on the submission form above